4Rs Climate Action Projects

 About the 4Rs Climate Action Project

 Have students apply their knowledge and skills to make a difference in stopping waste in your community!
-Your students will investigate and address real environmental issues at your school and put the 4Rs (Reduce, Reuse, Recycle and Rot) into practice!
+In this project-based learning program, our experienced educators will facilitate lessons in which your students investigate and explore real environmental issues at your school and put the 4Rs (Reduce, Reuse, Recycle and Rot) into practice.
+Your students will develop their leadership skills while working towards making a positive impact in their school by developing and implementing a climate action project.
 Climate Action Project curriculum and themes support Common Core English and Mathematics standards and the Next Generation Science Standards.

 Request a Classroom or School Site Visit